by Andrew Lambe, 2nd September 2009

 Direct access to databases

 Tax authorities store a large amount of information regarding their own taxpayers in their databases; rapid access to this information can be very useful to other Member States in order to detect cross-border fraud schemes.
-The proposal grants tax authorities of other Member States a direct access to a defined set of information contained in these databases.
+The proposal grants tax authorities of other Member States direct access to a defined set of information contained in these databases.

 Quality of data